devanshgupta160/Simple-Drone-Simulator/README.md

 ### Implementation:
 - Used an approximate version of the Newton-Euler Rigid Body equations to model the mechanics of the drone
-- Used an inner PID loop to set the temporary positional destnations and calculated the respective roll and pitch angle deestinations and used the change in the respective error of yaw angles to configure the PID destination for yaw and finally applied the PID on the yaw,roll,and pitch angles.
+- Used an inner PID loop to set the temporary positional destnations and calculated the respective roll and pitch angle destinations and used the change in the respective error of yaw angles to configure the PID destination for yaw and finally applied the PID on the yaw,roll,and pitch angles altogether.
 ### Running code on your system:
 - Clone this repository
 - Install Matplotlib and Numpy in your system